 DIY Small Tree Removal

-- Water the soil the day before a tree is removed.
-This softens the area and makes it easier to dig the tree out.
-It also helps prepare the roots for transplanting.
-This step is especially helpful in harder soils, like clay.
+1. Water.
+Soften the soil around the tree being removed.
+This makes it easier to dig the tree out and helps prepare the roots for transplanting.

-- Tie up lower branches to help keep them out of your way and protect them from breaking off during replanting.
+2. Twine.
+Tie up lower branches to help keep them out of your way and protect them during replanting.

-- Once the tree is out of the hole, place it on a piece of burlap or plastic tarp.
+4. Tarp.
+Once the tree is out of the hole, place it on a piece of burlap or plastic tarp.
 Wrap the cover around the root to help keep them from drying out before transplanting.
-If the tree is to be discarded, you can wrap the whole thing in the tarp.

 Download Your FREE Tree Removal Guide